wp-plugins/great-real-estate/trunk/copytotemplatedir/readme.txt

-           your broker is already feeding listings, Trulia will not process and they probably will not give you any feedback feed-zillow.php - use with Feed Wrangler to supply Zillow with your listings
+           your broker is already feeding listings, Trulia will not process and they probably will not give you any feedback feed-zillow.php - use with Feed Wrangler to supply Zillow with your listings Zillow has confirmed this feed as of August 1, 2008, although square foot information does not appear to be displaying correctly on Zillow.
-           NOTE: not verified; it is difficult to get a feed status from Zillow.
-Please report any issues.